Love-and-Tolerance/april-fools-site-dev/README.md

 ## Data files

-Data files are written in JSON format.
+Data files are written in [JSON5 format](https://json5.org/).
 They are usually used in Pug templates.
 You can change the files while dev server is running and after a change the site will be automatically rebuilt.

 The data is accessed via `data` Pug local.
 The `data` object respects ierarchy structure of files.
 Some files have their own global definition.